Posts

 ARE YOU BOUND FOR HEAVEN

 PERSONAL NOTES taken @ SSVP Annual Retreat (16 May 2026) Conduced by Rev Fr Richards Ambrose RETREAT THEME: ARE YOU BOUND FOR HEAVEN?
 [This is not a verbatim transcript (& Fr did not have visuals/slides).
 These are brief notes taken for reference.
 The notes are not compiled in the exact sequence of Fr's delivery, but re-organised to a small extent, and put under headings for better clarity.
-Any errors or omissions are my own.]
+Any errors or omissions are mine alone.]
+For personal sharing only.
+Strictly not for posting on social media apps please.
 PART A - THE KINGDOM OF HEAVEN AND THE FULLNESS OF LIFE We are all called to be saints.
 What state do I need to be in to be in heaven?
 WHAT IS NECESSARY TO ENTER THE KINGDOM OF HEAVEN?
 To know Jesus and to follow Jesus God created us to know him love him serve him We can enter the Kingdom of God because God has given us The Word of God His Holy Spirit .
-THE FULLNESS OF LIFE The fullness of life is to be found in union with Jesus Jesus is the way, the truth and the life.
-The decision whether to believe this is the most import...
+THE FULLNESS OF LIFE The fullness of life is to be found in union with ...

 Drawing changes the way I see the world...slowly